tdefise/certifications/HashiCorp Certified - Terraform Associate/3. Understand Terraform basics/README.md

 ## Understand Terraform basics

+### Introduction

+Terraform core is made of:

+- **Executable**: Invoke to run Terraform
+- **Configuration Files**: Contain the infrastructure that is going to be deployed
+- **Provider Pluging**: Executable used by Terraform in order to interact with a service's API
+- **State Data**: Contains the current information about the deployment

 ### 3a) Handle Terraform and provider installation and versioning

 Providers allow Terraform to interact with cloud providers, SaaS providers, and other APIs.